clementpoiret/HSF/docs/papers/joss/paper.md

 ---
-title: 'HSF for a Fast, Robust, and Automated Segmentation of Hippocampal Subfields in MRI'
+title: 'HSF as a Future-Proof Solution to Hippocampal Subfields Segmentation in MRI'
 tags:
   - python
   - mri